FHCS-Team/judgehost/docs/data-models/rubrics/mapping.md

 ### Specifying Container Mapping

-In the global `config.json`, use the `evaluated_by_container` field to specify which container evaluates each rubric:
+In the global `config.json`, use the `container` field to specify which container evaluates each rubric:

 ```json
 {